-Many patients consider surgery for a herniated disc because the tingling, numbness and radiating pain that accompany a herniated disc can be so debilitating that conservative treatments prove ineffective.
+Many patients consider surgery for a herniated disc because the tingling, numbness and radiating pain that accompanies a herniated disc can be so debilitating that conservative treatments prove ineffective.
 However, the choice to undergo a surgical procedure is a daunting prospect for many patients, particularly when it’s surgery on the spine.
 Read on to learn more about a herniated disc, including the advantages of choosing minimally invasive spine surgery to treat your symptoms.

-A herniated disc is one of the intervertebral discs (the cartilaginous pads between each vertebra) that has torn and is leaking its inner, gel-like disc material into the spinal canal.
+A herniated disc is one of the spinal discs (the cartilaginous pads between each vertebra) that has torn and is leaking its gel-like inner disc material into the spinal canal.
 The leaking itself is not typically the cause of pain — rather, the fluid blocks neural pathways and constricts nerves.
-These pathways are called foramina (in the plural sense), and there is one foramen that resides on either side of each vertebra.
+These pathways are called foramina, and there is one foramen that resides on either side of each vertebra.
 When these openings narrow, the spinal nerves cannot function or they can become inflamed.
 It is this neural pressure that triggers symptoms like pain, tingling, numbness and weakness.

 If you are considering spinal fusion as a procedure for a herniated disc, Laser Spine Institute can introduce you to safer and effective alternatives to traditional open spine surgery,^ in the form of minimally invasive spine surgery.
 By utilizing a small incision, our minimally invasive techniques spare the muscles from being cut or torn.
-This can positively affect the recovery time needed, and studies have shown it reduces the risk of infection and other postoperative complications.
-Laser Spine Institute has helped tens of thousands of patients find relief from pain through our minimally invasive outpatients procedures.